 I’d never heard anything like this guy.
 He played ‘the leaf’ like a flute, and honestly, it was amazing!
 Such a talented fella!

 So there, that’s it!
-I hope you’ve found my guide to the top things to do on Bohol Island useful and that maybe I’ve inspired you to visit this gorgeous island on your travels!
+I hope you’ve found my guide to the top things to do and see on Bohol Island useful and that maybe I’ve inspired you to visit this gorgeous island on your travels!
 If you’ve already been to Bohol, let me know in the comments!
-I’d love to hear from you 🙂 x
+I’d love to hear from you!

 If you’ve enjoyed this post, feel free to share using the below links!